-Today's "survival of the fittest" business environment necessitates that we discover the key to earn our customers' continued support, despite the competition's lure.
-To this end, our marketing outreach efforts will be reinforced to ensure that we keep in step with customers' changing priorities.
+Today's "survival of the fittest" business environment necessitates that we discover the key to earn our customers' continued support, despite the competition.
+To this end, our marketing outreach efforts are focused on keeping pace with customers' changing priorities.

-We will continue to educate Federal Government agencies, customers, the private sector, and other constituents about the incredible investment UNICOR represents in all of our futures.
+We continue to educate federal agencies, customers, the private sector, and other stakeholders of the incredible investment UNICOR represents in all of our futures, through procurement training workshops.
+To date, we have reached out to more than 10,000 contracting officials in 20 federal agencies, as well as 5 colleges and universities.

 Since 1934, UNICOR is one government program that has continued to work in every sense of the word, leading to residual, lasting benefits...

-a reduction in government spending; positive impact upon the U.S. economy; the viability and health of our communities; the safety and security of our Nation's corrections facilities; and a fresh start for a brighter future.
+- a reduction in government spending;

+- positive impact upon the U.S. economy;

+- the viability and health of our communities;

+- the safety and security of our Nation's corrections facilities; and

+- a fresh start for a brighter future.

-What better way to put federal procurement dollars to work!
-UNICOR is life changing.
+What better way to put federal procurement dollars to work, as we celebrate 85 Years Building Brighter Futures!

-Spread the Word What everyone should know about us
+Spread the Word

+What everyone should know about us

-We're a program, not a business.
+We're a government program that functions much like a commercial business.
 Although we produce products and perform services, the program's real output is inmates who are more likely to return to society as law-abiding taxpayers because of the job skills training and work experience received in UNICOR.